 Students' achievement is acceptable overall.
-Indicators: Phase 1 Phase 2 Phase 3 Phase 4 Islamic Attainment N/A Acceptable Acceptable Acceptable Education Progress N/A Acceptable Acceptable Acceptable Arabic (as a First Attainment N/A N/A N/A N/A Language) Progress N/A N/A N/A N/A Arabic (as an Attainment N/A Acceptable Acceptable N/A additional Language) Progress N/A Acceptable Acceptable N/A Attainment N/A Good Good Good Social Studies Progress N/A Good Good Good Attainment Acceptable Acceptable Acceptable Acceptable English Progress Acceptable Acceptable Acceptable Acceptable Attainment Weak Acceptable Acceptable Good Mathematics Progress Weak Acceptable Acceptable Good Attainment Acceptable Acceptable Good Good Science Progress Acceptable Acceptable Good Good Other subjects Attainment Acceptable Acceptable Acceptable Acceptable (Art, Music, PE) Progress Acceptable Acceptable Acceptable Acceptable Learning S Skills Weak Acceptable Acceptable Good
+Indicators: Phase 1 Phase 2 Phase 3 Phase 4 Islamic Attainment N/A Acceptable Acceptable Acceptable Education Progress N/A Acceptable Acceptable Acceptable Arabic (as a First Attainment N/A N/A N/A N/A Language) Progress N/A N/A N/A N/A Arabic (as an Attainment N/A Acceptable Acceptable N/A additional Language) Progress N/A Acceptable Acceptable N/A Attainment N/A Good Good Good Social Studies Progress N/A Good Good Good Attainment Acceptable Acceptable Acceptable Acceptable English Progress Acceptable Acceptable Acceptable Acceptable Attainment Weak Acceptable Acceptable Good Mathematics Progress Weak Acceptable Acceptable Good Attainment Acceptable Acceptable Good Good Science Progress Acceptable Acceptable Good Good Other subjects Attainment Acceptable Acceptable Acceptable Acceptable (Art, Music, PE) Progress Acceptable Acceptable Acceptable Acceptable Learning Skills Weak Acceptable Acceptable Good Good

-Progress overtime is acceptable judgement.
-There are no externally benchma Internal assessment data indicates and very good in Phase 3.
-This delessons, where most students attain In lessons and in students' work in etiquettes.
-They can identify the Nutaharah and purification.
-Rules of a manner is less developed.
-In Phalslamic values and manners include from the Holy Qur'an and Sunnah concept of repentance and identify Phase 4, most students demonstrational rules.
-They can discuss the significant rules of dressing and adornment for the progress of all groups of expectations, except for lower attain Education is acceptable across the school., and this is aligned with the school's arked assessments in Islamic Education. outstanding attainment in Phases 2 and 4, pesn't match with what is observed during a levels aligned to the curriculum standards.
-Phase 2, students understand the Islamic allifiers of Wudu and explain the meaning of worship and performing them in the correct ase 3, most students can understand the red in the Noble Hadeeth.
+Students' achievement in Islamic Education is acceptable across the service progress overtime is acceptable, and this is aligned with the service progress overtime is acceptable, and this is aligned with the service progress overtime is acceptable, and this is aligned with the service progress overtime is acceptable, and this is aligned with the service progress overtime is acceptable, and this is aligned with the service progress overtime is acceptable, and this is aligned with the service progress overtime is acceptable, and this is aligned with the service progress over the service progress of the service progress over the service progress over the service progress over the service progress of the lessent progress of the lessent the service progress of the lessent progress of t , and this is aligned with the school's arked assessments in Islamic Education. outstanding attainment in Phases 2 and 4, oesn't match with what is observed during n levels aligned to the curriculum standards. n Phase 2, students understand the Islamic ullifiers of Wudu and explain the meaning of worship and performing them in the correct ase 3, most students can understand the ed in the Noble Hadeeth.
 Drawing the rules is underdeveloped.
 They can describe the its importance in a devout Muslim's life.
-In the adequate understanding of Islamic rituals gnificance of Hijab and explain the Islamic or both men and women.
-Students is aligned with the curriculum ning students.
-They sometimes struggle to the the learning objectives of the lesson.
-Areas of Strength Areas for Improvement Students' understanding of Islamic etiquettes in Phase 2.
-Students understanding of Islamic Students' understanding of rules of worship and performing them correctly in Phase 3.
+In te adequate understanding of Islamic rituals gnificance of Hijab and explain the Islamic or both men and women. students is aligned with the curriculum ining students.
+They sometimes struggle to Areas of Strength Areas for Improvement Students' understanding of Islamic etiquettes in Phase 2.
+Students understanding of Islamic rituals and rules in Phase 4.
+Students' understanding of rules of worship and performing them correctly in Phase 3.
+Students' skills of drawing the rules from the Holy Qur'an and Sunna in Phase 2.